beatrizurda/Urda-Garcia_et_al._2020/README.md

 ## Steps and Code
 ### Analyzing disease similarities based on gene expression at the disease level
 1. Run the RNA-seq pipeline at the disease level
 ```bash
 run_rnaseq_pipeline_for_disease.R
 ```
+Instructions in Analysis/RNA_SEQ_pipeline

 2. Explore functional enrichment and produce it's heatmap-based visualization
 ```bash
 molecular_insight_heatmap.R